JaneSoo/rpm-dnf/dnf/README.md

 # pypi-dnf

-Placeholder package to make the DNF Python API available through PyPI.
+Dummy package reserved for any future possibility of having DNF Python API available through PyPI.
+Installing this package will not be completed as it is intended to be empty therefore installation failure will be thrown.

 A number of DNF's dependencies (notable libdnf and libsolv) are currently only available as part of Linux distro packages.